hep-mh/flounder/README.md

 </details>

-### • **macOS** •

-Coming soon...

 ### • **iOS/iPadOS** •

 Since Apple currently does not allow sideloading on iOS (and I will not pay the money to upload it to the App Store), it does not make sense to provide a native iOS/iPadOS version here.
-Hence, on these platforms its best to use the web version. **Note however, that on these platforms, sound does not currently seem to work.**
+Hence, on these platforms its best to use the web version.

 Alternatively, you can, of course, always build it yourself!